5 Essential Tips for 11+ Exam Revision

 Ultimately, choosing the right school for your child involves finding a balance between their academic needs, personal development, and overall happiness.
 It's crucial to involve your child in the decision-making process and take their preferences into account.
 Take the time to research, visit schools, and consult with teachers or educational experts to make an informed choice.
 By considering these key factors, you'll be well-equipped to select a school that provides the best possible foundation for your child's future success and fulfilment.

-11 Plus Exam Preparation: The Key Components
+11+ Exam Preparation: The Key Components

 English Exams for 11+

 Preparing for the 11 Plus English exam can be a daunting task for both parents and children.
 However, with the right approach, it need not be an uphill struggle.
-The 11 Plus English exam tests a range of skills including vocabulary, punctuation, spelling, comprehension, and creative writing.
+The 11+ English exam tests a range of skills including vocabulary, punctuation, spelling, comprehension, and creative writing.
 While tests may vary according to region and school, the focus remains on good literacy skills and a wide vocabulary.

 The English exam may or may not be a multiple-choice test, but it generally includes vocabulary, punctuation, spelling, comprehension, and creative writing.
 Some exams, such as CEM, also include English within Verbal Reasoning.